1974 Super Outbreak: Tanner, Alabama (2nd tornado)

 While rescue efforts were underway to look for people under the destroyed structures, few were aware that another violent tornado would strike the area.
-The path of the second tornado, which formed at 7:35 pm CDT was 83 miles in length, also had a peak width of 500 yards, and the storm formed along the north bank Tennessee River less than a mile from the path of the earlier storm; with much of its path very closely paralleling its predecessor as it tore through Limestone and Madison Counties.
+The path of the second tornado, which formed at 7:30 pm CDT, was at least 50 miles in length and had a peak width of 500 yards.
+The storm formed along the north bank of the Tennessee River less than a mile from the path of the earlier storm; with much of its path very closely paralleling its predecessor as it tore through Limestone and Madison Counties.
 16 people were killed by this second tornado.
 Tanner was the first community to be hit, and many structures that were left standing after the first tornado were destroyed in the second one.
-A man injured at Lawson's Trailer Park in the first tornado was taken to a church in the area, which collapsed in the second tornado, killing him.
+A man injured at Lawson's Trailer Park in the first tornado was taken to an area church, which collapsed in the second tornado, killing him.

 After devastating what was left of Tanner, the tornado continued across rural Limestone County and into Madison County, where the communities of Capshaw and Harvest were devastated once again.
 Numerous homes throughout Madison County were swept completely away, with extensive wind-rowing of debris noted once again.
 Past Harvest, the tornado swept away multiple additional homes in the Hazel Green area.
 The tornado continued northeastward through rural portions of Madison County before crossing into Tennessee, where major damage and 6 deaths occurred in Franklin and Lincoln Counties before the tornado dissipated in Coffee County.
 Two of the fatalities in Tennessee occurred when a church was destroyed during service.
 The death toll from the two tornadoes was over 45 and over 400 were injured.
 Most of the fatalities occurred in and around the Tanner area.
 Over 1,000 houses, 200 mobile homes and numerous other outbuildings, automobiles, power lines and trees were completely demolished or heavily damaged.
 The most recent official National Weather Service records show that both of the Tanner tornadoes were rated F5.
 However, the rating of the second Tanner tornado is still disputed by some scientists; analysis in one publication estimates F3-F4 damage along the entirety of the second storm's path.
-This was the second state to have been hit by more than two F5 tornadoes during the 1974 Super Outbreak.
-The next occurrence of two F5 tornadoes hitting the same state on the same day happened in March 1990 in Kansas, and then in both Mississippi and Alabama on April 27, 2011.
-Meanwhile, the next F5 tornado to hit the state was on April 4, 1977 near Birmingham.
-Tanner was hit by yet another EF5 tornado during the 2011 Super Outbreak.